-Dickson’s solution to bringing back those glorious day when art was treated as an integral part of the Baltimore city educational system is simply: Effort, she noted, must be made to reintegrate art into all areas of the curriculum, including writing, math and literature.
+Dickson’s solution to bringing back those glorious days when art was treated as an integral part of the Baltimore city educational system is simply: Effort, she noted, must be made to reintegrate art into all areas of the curriculum, including writing, math, and literature.
 In addition, she emphasized that the city has to take back full control of the Baltimore City Public schools.
-Currently run by a city/state partnership, the governor and mayor appoints the city school board.
+Currently run by a city/state partnership, the governor and mayor appoint the city school board.

 Calvin Allen Young III thinks this new initiative can be very effective in helping younger people have access to art education.
 If it passes, Young said he wants 10 million of the money to go to art education.
 This, he explained will encourage young people to experience art as they grow up.

 DeRay Mckesson’s plans to help art and culture grow in Baltimore is to make art more inclusive and accessible to every child.
 He noted that he will encourage artists living in the city to teach art classes in schools and after school program.

 Elizabeth Embry noted that if elected, she would immediately start working with city schools to ensure that all Baltimore City Public Schools have art teachers.